lzha174/or-tools-cp/README.md

 # or-tools-cp
-in statefunction.py subfolder, we implement alwaysEqual for a state variable over intervals.
+in statefunction.py, we implement alwaysEqual for a state variable over intervals.
 Refer to Cplex constraint programming for details of the meaning.
 Output will be like:

 job id 0 0 10